 For thousands of years, Melanesian peoples have lived in a deep relationship with the ocean — navigating vast distances by stars, waves, and ancestral knowledge.
-From the earliest voyaging traditions to the struggle for independence, and now to Indigenous-led ocean governance, each chapter has shaped the path toward the Melanesian Ocean Reserve (MOR).
+From the earliest voyaging traditions to the struggle for independence, and now to Indigenous-led ocean governance, each chapter has shaped the path toward the Melanesian Ocean Reserve.

 This timeline traces the key moments of connection, custodianship, and renewal that continue to guide our shared ocean future.